 Student and Guest Lectures

 Whilst we focus on providing students with fun way of enjoying literature, we also put a lot of importance on broadening intellectual horizons.
 Therefore the Literary Society will be organising evening lectures in which ARU's English Faculty, guest lecturers from other universities and your fellow students will be speaking on a topic of their choosing.
 Our opening lecture will be given by Rebecca Scott from the University of East Anglia, in which her title is Women in Academia.
 For more information on this event, as well as others, make sure to join the Literary Society Facebook page to receive regular updates.

 Signing up and how to contact us:

-One of the simplest ways to sign up to the Literary Society is to show up to the Freshers Fair on the 27th September.
+One of the simplest ways to sign up to the Literary Society is to show up to the Freshers Fair.
 We'll be there for the whole day, so feel free to pop by, ask any questions you may have and then put yourself down as a member.
 You should no doubt be able to find us by all the books we'll be surrounded by.

 If you happen to miss the Freshers Fair, or would simply like to contact us otherwise, send us an email at email@example.com.
 We check our mail regularly, so if you have any queries we should get back to you as soon as possible.

 Thanks for reading, and we hope to see you soon!